|

 You can use TCP wrappers to control access to either FTP daemon as outlined in

-If using wu-ftpd, you can use xinetd to control the amount of resources the FTP server consumes and to limit the effects of denial of service attacks.
-See
+If using wu-ftpd, you can use xinetd to limit the effects of denial of service attacks.

 Edit the file /etc/ftpaccess and delete all anonymous entries.